simonjaeger/OfficeDev-HOL/Excel-Add-in/README.md

     </button>

     ```
-2. In **Home.js**, add an event handler (below the initialization of the Office UI Fabric components, in the **ready** function) for the click event of the button:
+2. In **Home.js**, add an event handler (below the initialization of the Office UI Fabric components, in the **document.ready** function) for the click event of the button:
     ```js
     $('#write-data-to-selection').click(writeDataToSelection);

     ```
-3. In **Home.js**, add the following function to add plain text to the document:
+3. In **Home.js**, add the following function to write data to the selection:
     ```js
     // Write data to the current selection function writeDataToSelection() {